 Length (mins): 1:00

 Most studies will require the use of questionnaires either to gather participant demographic information or for participant consent and screening checks.
-This can also be used to show instructions between tasks if necessary.
+They can also be used to show instructions between tasks if necessary.

 Length (mins): 2:33